Deehalf/metal-gear-solid-soundboard/README.md

 https://deehalf.github.io/metal-gear-solid-soundboard

-The app was mainly built using GitHub Copilot since I didn't want to over engineer this simple project.
+The app was mainly built using GitHub Copilot since Wikiti didn't want to over engineer this simple project.

 ## TODO